upadhayap/code-start/README.md

 # code-start
-New code
-Finally creating a new repository and new branches.
+New code.
+Finally, creating a new repository and new branches.